liuxiaoyu-git/backend_quarkus/docs/JENKINS.md

 * Parallel run Unit Test and scan code by SonarQube.
 <!-- * Archive Uber JAR to Nexus. -->
 * Create Build Config, Service and Route objects if not exists.
-* Build container and store container image in OpenShift's internal registry inside ci-cd project
+* Build container and store container image in Nexus or OpenShift's internal registry inside ci-cd project
-* Create Deployment Config.
+* Create Deployment.
 This will automatically deploy to dev project.

 #### Run Build Pipeline